 A dagger, a hazy hallway, and a half-remembered dream wafted into notice.
 Steve awoke to the trio without any start.
 Consciousness came back to him easily.
 He was already upright, sitting with his back straight, in a chair.
 Almost too straight.
 The seat was uncomfortable, and his cheeks were stinging with numbness as if he had been sitting for hours.

 A pencil and slip of paper lay upon the wooden surface of the desk before him.
 Behind him, a bed.
 He was in a room, within a cabin.
 A logged cabin, by scent and by design.
 Chirping birds filtered into the room.
 The sweet suckled smells of new morning wheeled in from around the hall.
 Overhead, the ceiling rose into a steepled wooden chasm where a cross of light bled onto the wall.
-In the scene of his surroundings, there was fleeting peace.
+Outside, greenery enveloped the world in a canopy of forever.
+Or at least, as far as Steve could see.
+This troubled him zero.
+In the scene of these surroundings, there was fleeting peace.

 But Steve would test that out on this day.
 For he was awake, ready and oh-so-raring to go.